Brief history and description

 St Olaf (1000-1035), King and Patron Saint of Norway, revered as the ‘Eternal King of the Norwegians’, is widely credited with uniting his country and its widespread adoption of Christianity.
 Legend has it that he visited this area around 1020, when he was asked to help design its defences against the ever-present threat of Saxon invasion.
 Cumbria was part of Scotland at that time, and his defences enabled the men of Cumbria to inflict a humbling defeat on the Saxon army, a scene depicted on the Viking hogback tomb in Gosforth Church.

 Back to St Olaf’s, the vestry was partitioned off in 1935 and its ‘roof’ added in 1963, the pipe organ was donated in 1984 replacing an ageing harmonium.

-The resident population of Wasdale Head is 25, but an estimated 10,000 visit this church annually, many leaving prayer requests that are included in our services.
+The resident population of Wasdale Head is 29, but around 30,000 visit this church annually, many leaving prayer requests that are included in our services.
 St Olaf’s, at the heart of this community, remains an icon of Christian life and care.